Fork-for-Modify/FCOS/INSTALL.md

 # the files if you want and won't need to
 # re-build it
 python setup.py build develop --no-deps
-# some tips for compiling error in this step
-# 1. THC/THC.h: No such file or directory: use pytorch 1.10.1
-# 2.

 unset INSTALL_DIR

 # or if you are on macOS
 # MACOSX_DEPLOYMENT_TARGET=10.9 CC=clang CXX=clang++ python setup.py build develop

+# some tips for error solutions in installation
+# 1. THC/THC.h: No such file or directory: use python 3.6 + pytorch 1.10.1
+# 2. AttributeError: module 'torch._six' has no attribute 'PY3': change PY3 to PY37 in python/FCOS/FCOS/fcos_core/utils/imports.py

 ```